carlalexander/passwords-evolved/README.md

 [![Build Status](https://travis-ci.org/carlalexander/passwords-evolved.svg)](https://travis-ci.org/carlalexander/passwords-evolved) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/carlalexander/passwords-evolved/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/carlalexander/passwords-evolved/?branch=master)

+A reimagining of WordPress authentication using modern security practices.

+This plugin **shouldn't** be used in a production environment.
+It exists mainly as a proof of concept to show how to design an object-oriented WordPress plugin.
+It also demonstrates how to do proper unit testing with WordPress.

+## Requirements

+ * PHP >= 5.3.7
+ * cURL extension

 ## What does this plugin do?

 The goal of this plugin is to shore up the WordPress authentication using standard security practice recommendations.
 At this time, the plugin improves WordPress authentication by doing the following: